Pain! Do you have to live with it?

 After you've had a proper evaluation, the next step is treatment.

-As I mentioned, in my practice, I've found that a combination of manual therapy and energy techniques provide the best result.
 The focus of treatment is to find the root cause of the problem.
-This usually involves addressing multiple, successive layers.
+This usually involves addressing multiple areas in the body.
 Sometimes the root cause is not in the part of the body that hurts.
-Sometimes, it is in the energy field around the body, and not in the body itself.

 Why does this work on a longer term basis?
-I believe, and have found in my practice, that this approach gives more lasting results since it addresses the cause of the problem, and not just the symptom.
+I have found that this approach gives more lasting results since it addresses the cause of the problem, and not just the symptom.

 How fast will results be?
 Sometimes one treatment is enough.
 Sometimes, a person feels better after one or a few treatments, but their pain recurs.
 Typically, the pain is not as intense or as prolonged.
 Sometimes, the perceived pain is unchanged, but the body is moving better and the person can do much more activity.
 Why does this happen.
 The part of the brain that perceives chronic pain, called the thalamus, is relatively primitive, and will flash up the same pain "picture" or "message" even when part of the problem is resolved.
 It seems that sometimes, a certain threshold has to be crossed, before the thalamus is convinced that the problem is going away.
 Typically, younger patients will require fewer sessions for more complete results - basically they haven't driven their "car" for as many miles, so there's less that's gone out of alignment.

 What role do medications have in this process?
 I typically do not prescribe a lot of medications.
 They rarely address the cause of the problem, and are typically not curative.
 They may manage one's symptoms, and help keep a person comfortable during the recovery process.
-This has to weighed against the side effects of pain medications, which can include stomach ulcers, sedation, constipation, and so on.
+This has to weighed against the side effects of pain medications, which can include stomach ulcers, sedation, constipation, etc.

-Lower risk of this approach over other approaches: All you have to lose with this approach is your pain.
+This approach has a lower risk: all you have to lose with this approach is your pain.
 This may sound like a joke, but in fact, some people are defined by their pain, and become very threatened by a reduction in their symptoms.

 It also offers an alternative to surgery.
 If someone tries this approach before neck or back surgery, or hip or knee surgery, there is generally nothing to lose.
 Obviously, if there is a situation of an unstable spine, which is relatively rare, emergency surgery is needed.
 Otherwise, there is no harm in delaying, and seeing if conservative, integrative, holistic management can correct the problem.
-If, not surgery can still be done.
+If not, surgery can still be done.
 In some cases, surgery may still ultimately be needed, but if the mobility is restored to the rest of the body, the outcomes are much improved.
-In the example of heel spurs mentioned above, surgery can be done to remove the spur, but without looking at and addressing restrictions in the rest of the body, the spur is likely to recur.
-Sometimes, the approach that I outlined can allow the body to resolve the spur on its own.
-Other times, surgery may still be needed, but the person is less likely to have a recurrence.
 In the case of arthritis involving the hips and knees, the pain can sometimes resolve on its own with this approach, and the body can repair itself.
 In other cases, surgery may still be needed.
 However, if you have corrected the stresses in the rest of the body, then the body is much less likely to damage the artificial joint in the years following the procedure.
-With spine surgery, it is common to have problems in spine adjacent to the operated region.
-With this approach, surgery again can be avoided, and if still needed, successive problems may be avoided.
+In cases of spine surgery, it is common to have problems in spine adjacent to the operated region.
+Adding a holistic manual therapy approach, surgery may be avoided, and if still needed, recurrent problems may also be avoided.

 Here are some exmples of techniques that are taught in my practice: